-The History – The City of David was built over 3,000 years ago, when King David left the city of Hevron for a small hilltop city known as Jerusalem, establishing it as the unified capital of the tribes of Israel.
+The City of David was built over 3,000 years ago, when King David left the city of Hevron for a small hilltop city known as Jerusalem, establishing it as the unified capital of the tribes of Israel.
 Years later, David’s son, King Solomon, built the First Temple next to the City of David on top of Mount Moriah, the site of the binding of Isaac, and with it, this hilltop became one of the most important sites in the world.

-Attractions at City of David – Today, the City of David is an exciting ancient attraction with a vibrant visitor’s center that welcomes visitors for an exciting tour to the site, archaeological digs, jeep rides, segway tours, and a famous water hike.
+Today, the City of David is an exciting ancient attraction with a vibrant visitor’s center that welcomes visitors for an exciting tour to the site, archaeological digs, jeep rides, segway tours, and a famous water hike.
 These activities are great for ages 5+ and especially for teenagers.
 You can bring your own tour guide or request a guide when you make a reservation.

 CITY OF DAVID TOURS

-Tour the heart of ancient Jerusalem, the city of kings and prophets, where the books of the Bible were written.
+Tour the heart of ancient Jerusalem, the city of Kings and Prophets, where the books of the Bible were written.

 Journey through the underground tunnels through which the city was conquered and residents fled.
 Go down to the hidden spring where kings were coronated.
 Explore the underground mysteries of Hezekiah’s Tunnel, where water has flowed since the time of the prophets.
 Join the mysterious, magical journey between ancient shafts, walls and fortresses at the City of David, the place where Jerusalem began.